MatthewClark2/LispTranspiler/README.md

 Add another listener that finds uses of natively defined variables and replaces them with the appropriate value.
 C functions should be replaced with lambda expressions that refer to them.
 Should be added when you get around to lambda expressions.

+Prune the AST to remove dead code (literal values outside of an s-expr).
+This should be the final step in visitor application.

+Add a factory method that automatically applies visitors in the correct order.

+Either add `ParseTree::ConsList`, or update `ParseTree::List` to have an optional ParseTree to serve as a consed child.

+Statically allocate lambdas for internal functions as well as all keywords that appear in the program.